Rob Minkoff: Career

 In January 1995, it was reported he was to direct an untitled "fantasy feature" film that was meant to be his first live-action project.
-The project went unproduced, in which Minkoff explained: "I had told Jeffrey [Katzenberg] before he left Disney that I wanted to do a live-action picture, and he was trying to get me to commit to doing an animated picture before that ...We were in the middle of figuring out what was the right step to take when he resigned [in 1994]."
-Not long after, he worked briefly with Robert Zemeckis on a film project with Universal Pictures and a version of Mr. Popper's Penguins with producers Craig Zadan and Neil Meron.
-In 1997, Minkoff re-teamed with them on a film adaptation of Into the Woods for Columbia Pictures.
-When development had stalled, Minkoff learned from the studio's production head about Stuart Little, and after subsequently reading M. Night Shyamalan's script, he agreed to direct.
+The project went unproduced, in which Minkoff explained: "I had told Jeffrey [Katzenberg] before he left Disney that I wanted to do a live-action picture, and he was trying to get me to commit to doing an animated picture before that ...
+We were in the middle of figuring out what was the right step to take when he resigned [in 1994]."
+Sometime later, he worked briefly with Robert Zemeckis on a film project with Universal Pictures and a version of Mr. Popper's Penguins with producers Craig Zadan and Neil Meron.
+In 1997, Minkoff re-teamed with Zadan and Meron on a film adaptation of Into the Woods for Columbia Pictures.
+When development had stalled, Minkoff learned from the studio's production head about Stuart Little.
+After subsequently reading M. Night Shyamalan's script for the film, he agreed to direct.

 In 1998, Sony Pictures had announced Minkoff was directing Stuart Little (1999).
 Principal photography had spanned 12 weeks before wrapping in mid-November 1998.
 Released in December 1999, Stuart Little was a commercial success, grossing $300 million worldwide.
 In November 2000, Minkoff, along with his producing partner Jason Clark, had signed a three-year first-look deal at Columbia Pictures, in which he also agreed to direct the sequel, Stuart Little 2 (2002).

 Soon after, Minkoff was attached to direct a live-action Jetsons film and a remake of The Sorcerer's Apprentice, which both went unproduced.
 In 2002, Minkoff was hired to direct The Haunted Mansion (2003) starring Eddie Murphy.
-The film reunited him with producer Don Hahn, who had both worked on The Lion King (1994).
+The film reunited him with producer Don Hahn, who both had worked on The Lion King (1994).